wasp-lang/wasp/waspc/README.md

 - [ ] Read [Quick overview](#quick-overview).
 - [ ] Compile the project successfully and get todoApp example running (follow [Basics](#basics)).
 - [ ] Join [Discord](https://discord.gg/rzdnErX) and say hi :)!
-- [ ] Pick an issue [labeled with "good first issue"](https://github.com/wasp-lang/wasp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and let us know you would like to work on it - ideally immediatelly propose a plan of action and ask questions.
+- [ ] Pick an issue [labeled with "good first issue"](https://github.com/wasp-lang/wasp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and let us know you would like to work on it - ideally immediately propose a plan of action and ask questions.
-      If you can't find a suitable issue for you, reach out to us on Discord and we can try to find smth for you together.
+      If you can't find a suitable issue for you, reach out to us on Discord and we can try to find something for you together.
 - [ ] Make a PR targeting `main` and have it accepted!
 Check [Typical workflow](#typical-development-workflow) and [Branching and merging strategy](#branching-and-merging-strategy) for guidance, and consult [Codebase overview](#codebase-overview) for more details on how Wasp compiler works internally.

 ## Quick overview